Irate-Walrus/stardust-rs/README.md

 # Unstable/Incomplete Rust PIC Template

+> [!warning]
+> This is/was an experiment which I may or may not revisit due to other priorities, described below are the issues I ended up facing.
+> I'm keen to hear of any possible workarounds for these issues, just open a PR.

 This is a PoC targeted at x64 linux and has numerous issues, it is based on the following previous work:
 - https://bruteratel.com/research/feature-update/2021/01/30/OBJEXEC/
 - https://5pider.net/blog/2024/01/27/modern-shellcode-implant-design/